 What’s even better is that ProtonMail offers a free plan that will cover most user needs (1 address, 500MB of space).
 Even if you need more space, their monthly plans are extremely affordable.

-ProtonMail also offers a Virtual Private Network called ProtonVPN, but it doesn’t come included in any of the basic plans.
+ProtonMail also offers a Virtual Private Network called ProtonVPN that is part of any paid plans.

 Tutanota is similar to ProtonMail in that it is geared toward premium users who value security and privacy.

 They boast a number of interesting features including: